 - Http Port: 27000

 - The WebCal based Object Event subscription feature for 3rd party software like Apple’s iCal, Microsoft’s Outlook, etc.

-- The RSS Feeds on Event changes.
+- The legacy RSS Feeds on Event changes.
 This is used with other 3rd party software capable of subscribing to feeds.
 Follow the used 3rd party software's instructions with this feed address: feed://<Url To Server>:<Http Port>/rss

 - In some cases to stream QuickTime-playable content (requires QuickTime to be installed).